-THE DOCUMENTARY PROGRAM
+THE DOCUMENTARY SPECIALIZATION

 The students selected for this prestigious program are trained to be independent film producers and directors.
 Under the direction of Professor June Cross and a distinguished group of long form storytellers, including Professor Betsy West, they undertake courses in journalism production, visual storytelling, camerawork, editing; and receive one-on-one coaching from a faculty advisor.
 Students also learn the business side of documentaries - negotiating partnerships, rights and clearances, and how to develop a winning production trailer.
 Their Master's project, the capstone of their studies at Columbia Journalism School, is a short documentary expected to be of professional quality.

 June Cross is an award-winning producer and writer with over thirty years of television news and documentary experience.
 Wilhemina's War, a story about women fighting HIV stigma in South Carolina, aired on PBS' Independent Lens in 2016, and was nominated for an Emmy in Government and Political Affairs Reporting..
 Her last work, The Old Man and the Storm, which followed a New Orleans family struggling to rebuild post-Katrina, aired on PBS' Frontline in 2009.